CHICORY’S CHRISTMAS GIFT

 Still wrapped in deep darkness, Chicory quietly undid his knapsack, removed the candlestick, and opened up the box of matches.
 He took one out and struck it against the sandpaper.

 Suddenly, the cavern blazed with light.
 The mice squealed and screeched and recoiled in pain, covering their blind eyes with their little hands.
-For a terrible moment, Chicory feared that he’d done something wrong!
+For a terrible moment, Chicory was afraid he’d done something wrong!

 The Lord leading, Chicory now took up his Bible, opened it to John, chapter 8, and spoke these words with feeling.
 “Brother mice, the Lord Jesus, who created the world above, and all the worlds, sent me here to help you.
 He’s the one who said, ‘I am the Light of the World.
 Whoever follows me will not walk in darkness, but will have the light of life.’
 So, here’s what I think we should do: I’ll follow him, you follow me, and how’s about if we get out of this dumb pit and head straight for the world above!”